EdwardChamberlain/bambutton/README.md

 # Bambuddy Despatch Button

-MicroPython project for an ESP32-C3 board that connects to Bambuddy via its API and sends a clear-plate request from a GPIO button press.
-Also features a status indicator LED.
+A physical one-button plate-clear control for Bambuddy.

+This project turns a small ESP32-C3 board into a wireless despatch button for your 3D printer setup.
+Press the button when a printer plate has been cleared, and the board sends the clear-plate request to Bambuddy via its API.
+A status LED provides simple visual feedback so the button can live near the printer as a dedicated shop-floor control.

 ## Setup Routes